SebastianSippl/Information-Collage/README.md

 # Information-Collage

+Plugin Code

+!!Beware!!

+- It has bugs
+- The folder and code structure has issues
-Plugin Code - Beware it has bugs and is partly not well written and old.
+- It is partly not well written and old.

-I did not have time to fix the issue yet.

 Using the Plugin: